llvm/circt/docs/RationaleHW.md

  1) The `hw` dialect provides unifying structure and abstractions that are useful for a wide range of hardware modeling problems.
-    Is allows other dialects to "mix in" with it to provide higher level functionality. `hw` is roughly akin to the "std" dialect in MLIR (but better curated).
+    It allows other dialects to "mix in" with it to provide higher level functionality. `hw` is roughly akin to the "std" dialect in MLIR (but better curated).
  2) The `comb` dialect provides a common set of operations for combinational